-On return, the Future is pending execution locally, but may also be transferred remotely depending on load or on remote distributed workers.
+On return, the Future can be pending execution locally but may also be transfered remotely depending on load or on remote distributed workers.
 You may carry on with any further computations while the Future completes.
 Result retrieval is made via the result () function on the Future.

-'''

-scoop.futures.wait (fs, timeout=None, return_when='ALL_COMPLETED')

-'''

-Wait for the futures in the given sequence to complete.
+scoop.futures.wait (fs, timeout=None, return\when='ALL\COMPLETED') Wait for the futures in the given sequence to complete.

 - fs The sequence of Futures (possibly created by another instance) to wait upon. - timeout The maximum number of seconds to wait [To be done in future version of SCOOP].
-If None, then there is no limit on the wait time. - return_when Indicates when this function should return.
+If None, then there is no limit on the wait time. - return\when Indicates when this function should return.
 The options are:

 FIRST_COM PIRETED when any future finishes or is cancelled.
-FIRST_EXCEPREON when any future finishes by raising an exception.
+FIRST_EXCEPRECUM when any future finishes by raising an exception.
 If no future raises an exception then it is equivalent to ALL_COMPLETED.
-ALL_COMPI HREED n when all futures finish or are cancelled.
+ALL_COMPI 田祖和 when all futures finish or are cancelled.

 Returns A named 2-tuple of sets.
 The first set, named 'done', contains the futures that completed (is finished or cancelled) before the wait completed.
-The second set, named 'not_done', contains uncompleted futures.
+The second set, named 'not\done', contains uncompleted futures.